looker-open-source/components/internal_docs/figma.md

   a.Walkthrough designs, proposals, and UI components with the Lens team b.Refine & resolve any questions or concerns

-## Filing a Github Issue
+## Proposing a new component
-Create a Github issue in the Lens repository and include the following:

-1. A link to the figma file in question
-2. Provide a walkthrough, clickable prototype, or demo of the scenario
-3. Include a visual in the the github issue by dragging a screen grab into the message field.

-### When proposing a new component design include the following:
+Include the following:

 1. Duplicate the ‘Project Template” and rename it.
 2. Add component specifications to the explore page